yashikart/Mumbai_House_Price_Predictor/README.md

             Random Forest Regressor r2 Score = 78%
             Linear Regressor r2 Score = 81%
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 In the webframe, enter Area sqft in the input box and then select the number of bedrooms.
-After that, choose if you require a gym, parking, gardens, or a swimming pool in your location; this will generate a price based on your selections.
+After that, choose if you require a gym, parking, gardens, or a swimming pool in your location; this will Predict a price based on your selections.